New product launch: 10 steps to a successful release

 Consider traditional marketing methods

-In addition to digital marketing campaigns, you can also use traditional marketing strategies, like print ads or direct mail, depending on your budget and if you're aiming to reach a broader audience.
+In addition to digital marketing campaigns, you can also use traditional strategies, like print ads or direct mail, depending on your budget and target audience.

 Plan when to publish your emails, articles, and social media messages, including your launch announcement.